 “Where are we celebrating?” asked Martha.

 “Italian Touch,” I responded.
-“Their pitchers of bud are priced just right, and we’re gonna guzzle it down like it’s Kool Aid.
+“Their pitchers of Bud are priced just right, and we’re gonna guzzle it down like it’s Kool Aid tonight.

 “Why not Pavemint,” she asked.
-“The microbrews there is the bomb.”
+“The microbrews there are smashing.”

-“Well, the Touch is just down the road from the schoolhouse, and their wings are the best in the Shenandoah.”
+“Well, the Touch is just down the road from the schoolhouse, and their wings are the tops in the Shenandoah.”